You’d be amazed by what people will do. Things they’d never admit to anyone—not even to themselves.

 The twists of this book were…so bizarre that I was not at all surprised when Stephanie revealed her Final Big Secret to Emily.
 I will say that each new reveal or development was well executed and waiting to see “what more could possibly happen” held the reader’s attention for the entire course of the book.
 However, the actual events were just so strange that I found myself being pulled out of the book in disbelief.

-All-in-all, I wouldn’t say I regret reading this, but I would only recommend this to people who want an addictive (like watching a trainwreck), fast-paced beach read about three annoying and/or despicable characters in ludicrous situations.
+All-in-all, I wouldn’t say I regret reading this, but I would only recommend A Simple Favor to people who want an addictive (like watching a train wreck), fast-paced beach read about three annoying and/or despicable characters in ludicrous situations.
 (Or to people also too chicken to watch the movie adaptation.)